sir-rasel/sir-rasel.github.io/content/blogs/44-design-pattern-principle-intro.md

 Suppose you have a class that has some property and methods that remain almost unchanged; on the other hand, this class also has some property and methods that can vary over time.
 So please separate the varying parts of the class into a separate object, and that gives you easily adopted power over the changes.

 ### 2. Interfacing Rather Than Implementing:
 Code to an interface rather than to an implementation.
 This means when you have a bunch of related methods that can vary in their functionality based on situation and algorithms, then please organize them using an interface rather than direct implementation.
 In that way you get better flexibility.
+This is also related to principle named *Dipendency Inversion Principle (DIP)*.

 ### 3. Single Reason To Change:
 Each class in your application should have only one reason to change.
 It means your class should be modular enough and specific enough that you need to change it only for a single reason.
 If your class needs to change frequently and for more than one reason, then you should consider it to be redesigned because it's not well designed.